yongzhu/cb-ux-toolkit/README.md

 ## Project Structure

 This Angular 6 library project is built using the new library functionality presented in the Angular-CLI in version 6.
 It is constructed in a way where the library is contained within an Angular "workspace".
 At the root of this workspace is a standard Angular application.
-This application serves as the main demo for the CBES VDL.
+This application serves as the main demo for the CUT.

 Also within this workspace is a `projects/` directory.
 The `cut-lib` project represents the `cut` library.

-*Note: To differentiate between the demo app and the library, the application is named `cut-app` and the project name for the library is `cbes-cdl-lib`.
+*Note: To differentiate between the demo app and the library, the application is named `cut-app` and the project name for the library is `cut-lib`.
 External to this workspace the VDL is known as its NPM package name, `cut`.*

 For a more in-depth information regarding the library look in the [project folder](/projects/cut-lib).